swcarpentry/DEPRECATED-boot-camps/python-programming/3_Functions_and_Modules.md

 -----------------------

 A function is a block of code that performs a specifc task.
 In this section we will learn how to write our own functions and modules, and import them.
 The example used in this section is a simple one.
-But the main purpose of this part of the tutorial is not only to show you how to write our own functions and modules but `why` do it.
+But the main purpose of this part of the tutorial is not only to show you how to write our own functions and modules but also why do it.
 The goal is to show you how and why modularisation of the source code is a good programming practice.

 Writing our own functions
 ============